seaweedfs/seaweedfs/README.md

 Please see the example for details on write-read process.

 ### Storage Size ###
-In current implementation, each volume can be size of 8x2^32^=32G bytes.
+In current implementation, each volume can be size of 8x2^32 bytes (32GiB).
 This is because of aligning contents to 8 bytes.
 We can be easily increased to 64G, or 128G, or more, by changing 2 lines of code, at the cost of some wasted padding space due to alignment.

-There can be 2^32^ volumes.
-So total system size is 8 x 2^32^ x 2^32^ = 8 x 4G x 4G = 128GG bytes.
-(Sorry, I don't know the word for giga of giga bytes.)
+There can be 2^32 volumes.
+So total system size is 8 x 2^32 bytes x 2^32 = 8 x 4GiB x 4Gi = 128EiB (2^67 bytes, or 128 exbibytes).

 Each individual file size is limited to the volume size.